What Is Elasticsearch? (And Why You Need to Be Using It)

 Join the DZone community and get the full member experience.Join For Free

-Products that involve e-commerce and search engines with huge databases are facing issues such as product information retrieval taking too long.
+Products that involve e-commerce and search engines with huge databases are facing issues, including product information retrieval taking too long.
 This leads to poor user experience and in turn turns off potential customers.

 Every feature of Elasticsearch is exposed as a REST API: